Boulevards & Byways

 Crecimiento Sculptures

 Follow the walkway as it bears to the right.
 A collection of bronze sculptures sit along the outside of the city walls called ‘Crecimiento.’
-These are the creation of Carmen Inés Blondet in 1996.
-The sculptures represent the affirmation of life.
+These are the creation of Carmen Inés Blondet in 1996 and represent the affirmation of life.

 The shapes, rising from the ground, convey the idea that the fragility of growth is only an impression and what is truly important has to be eternal.